CS-433/ml-project-2-roc-stars/README.md

 Note that the `Data_Patients.csv` file is confidential and could not be shared.
 The file `ethics.py` cannot be run without it, however the plots it generates are in the folder `plots/ethics`.

-Note also that the link to download the `EMemory_data.csv` file expires on the 03.02.2024.
+Please note that the link to download the 'EMemory_data.csv' file will expire on February 3, 2024.

 ## Libraries
 The required libraries that must be installed are listed in the `requirements.txt` file.